 I have to confess, I too want some of that!

-Such a hopeful verse!
+Such a hopeful verse.
 But if I’m honest, I want to demand, where are the plans Lord?
 All I see are a lot of loose ends and broken pieces.
 I’m tired.
 I’m tired of this.
-I need to know the plans.
-Below is the whole passage verses 11-14.
+Show me the plans?

 11 For I know the plans I have for you,” declares the Lord, “plans to prosper you and not to harm you, plans to give you hope and a future.
 12 Then you will call on me and come and pray to me, and I will listen to you.
 13 You will seek me and find me when you seek me with all your heart.
 14 I will be found by you,” declares the Lord, “and will bring you back from captivity.a]”>[a] I will gather you from all the nations and places where I have banished you,” declares the Lord, “and will bring you back to the place from which I carried you into exile.”